 4. Are you handling your agents’ compensation correctly?

-Sales people are coin operated.
-Few things, if any, will motivate a salesperson more than compensation.
-Commissions, bonuses and other awards are the lifeblood of the salesforce, whether captive or external agents/brokers.
+It’s hard to think of any greater motivator for a salesperson than compensation.
+Commissions, bonuses, and other awards are the lifeblood of the sales force, whether captive or external agents/brokers.

-Customers have a choice what to buy and agents have a choice what to sell.
-Both need to be motivated to make the sale happen.
+Long story short: customers have a choice of what to buy, and agents have a choice of what to sell.
+Both need to be motivated for sales to happen.

-For more such questions, take a look at the infographic that can help you determine whether a change to your people, processes and enabling technologies can help transform your distribution management to meet the needs of the 21st century customer.
+Check out our exclusive infographic for help determining whether changes to your personnel, processes, and technologies can help transform your distribution management to meet the needs of the 21st century.